Seeed-Studio/wiki-documents/docs/Wio-terminal-BLE-introduction.md

   }
 }; // MyAdvertisedDeviceCallbacks

 void setup() {
   Serial.begin(115200);
   while(!Serial){};
   delay(2000);
   Serial.println("Starting Arduino BLE Client application...");
   BLEDevice::init("");

+  // Retrieve a Scanner and set the callback we want to use to be informed when we
+  // have detected a new device.
+Specify that we want active scanning and start the
+  // scan to run for 5 seconds.
   BLEScan* pBLEScan = BLEDevice::getScan();
   pBLEScan->setAdvertisedDeviceCallbacks(new MyAdvertisedDeviceCallbacks());
   pBLEScan->setInterval(1349);